 Onboarding for International Doctoral Candidates

-The TUM Graduate School Onboarding Program is an onboarding offer specially designed for international doctoral candidates at the beginning of their TUM doctoral journey.
-The program offers participants a structured way to familiarize themselves with their new living and research environment, understand the requirements for a successful doctorate at TUM, and learn about the support services and resources available to them.
-During the course of the Program, new doctoral candidates will receive support to deal with potential intercultural challenges of integrating into the German research culture and learn about techniques to increase their resilience & self-management skills.
-Hence, the TUM-GS Onboarding Program provides a soft landing by informing participants about the essential components of a successful doctorate.
-It encourages the development of a sense of belonging and speedy integration into their new environment and the TUM Community.
+The TUM Graduate School Onboarding course is an onboarding offer designed for international doctoral candidates embarking on their TUM doctoral journey.
+The program offers a structured pathway to acclimate to the new living and research environment, understand the prerequisites for a successful doctorate at TUM, and explore the extensive support services and resources available.
+Throughout the Onboarding course, new doctoral candidates will be guided to navigate potential intercultural challenges of integrating into the German research culture and learn techniques to enhance their resilience & self-management skills.
+The TUM-GS Onboarding course ensures a smooth transition, fostering a sense of security and care and promoting rapid integration into the new environment and the TUM Community.

 Program Elements